abdulgazi/ALT01-Pizza/README.md

 ## Play

-You should be able to build your pizza at <https://altivities.earthiverse.ca/pizza/>

 ## About

 This is a simple "game" that you can use on a tablet (e.g. iPad) to make a pizza.